tylervick/ipt-ui-challenge/README.md

 # Submitting the Project

-Please send us a zip file of your challenge when completed.
+Please email us a zip file of your challenge when completed.

 # Duration